noirotm/lingo/Challenge.md

 ## Rules ##

-Given a word length given as the first argument on its command line, the player program disposes of **five** attempts to guess the word by writing a guess on its standard output followed by a single `\n` character.
-Guesses should only be comprised of alphabetic low-case characters (`[a-z]`).
+Given a word length passed as the first argument on its command line, the player program disposes of **five** attempts to guess the word by writing a guess on its standard output followed by a single `\n` character.

 After a guess is made, the program receives a string on its standard input, also followed by a single `\n` character.